Ways to Improve Your FICO Score for Home Buying

-Raise your FICO score to buy a house in Dublin with Provident Realty Group as your real estate professional - 9259999531
+Raise your FICO score to buy a property in Stockton with Provident Realty Group as your real estate agent - 9259999531

-A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with most people normally having a score of 600.
-With the change in the economy, however, some people have seen their score drop by hundreds of points because of job loss, charged off credit card accounts, or credit card accounts that were closed because they don't carry a balance.
-Some of the pieces in summing up your FICO score include:
+A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
+Most people traditionally have a score of 650, but scores range from 300 to 850.
+Since we've experienced an economic downturn, however, some people have seen their score drop by hundreds of points after underemployment, charged off credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
+Some of the pieces in determining your FICO score are:

 • Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Lenders want to ensure that allowing you a loan is a safe move.
 Your FICO score gives lenders a view of what type of borrower you'll be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
-You'll still get approved for a mortgage loan with a lower score, but the interest accrued over the life of the loan could be more than double that of an individual with a superior FICO score.
+You'll need a score of at least 740 to get a decent interest rate.
+You can qualify for a mortgage with a lower score, but the interest paid over time could be more than double the amount of someone with a superior credit score.

-We're used to working with all tiers of FICO scores.
+Improving your FICO is the best way to ease into purchasing a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get there?
-Improving your FICO score takes time.
-It can be difficult to make a significant stride change in your number with small changes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+How do you boost your credit score?
+Building your FICO score takes time.
+It can be rare to make a large-scale change in your FICO score with quick fixes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
-Here are some methods to improve your credit score:
+You'll improve your credit score by using these pointers:

-Raise your FICO score to buy a house in Dublin with Provident Realty Group as your real estate professional - 9259999531
+Raise your FICO score to buy a property in Stockton with Provident Realty Group as your real estate agent - 9259999531

-• Chain store cards and gas cards.
-For those who have non-existent credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to start your credit history, increase your spending limits and stay on top of your payments, which will raise your FICO score.
-You must always beware of keeping a high balance for more than a couple of months because these types of cards traditionally have a surprisingly high interest rate.
+• Department store cards and gas station cards.
+For those who have non-existent credit or low credit, chain store credit cards and gas credit cards are ways to obtain credit, increase your credit limits and keep up your payments, which will raise your FICO score.
+You should always beware of carrying a high balance for too long because these types of cards normally have a larger interest rate.

 • Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
-But, pay them off in one or two payments.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
+But, be sure to pay them off in one or two payments.

 • Keep up with payments.
-Late payments hurt your FICO score.
-It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to prove that you're able to make payments to a bank.
+Delinquent payments drastically lower your credit score.
+It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the surest way to show that you're able to make payments to a lender.

 • Correct your credit report.
-If you discover incorrect items on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
-With the help of Provident Realty Group, the loan application process is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the ways you can raise your FICO score, you can move toward becoming a homeowner.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Provident Realty Group, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.

 Got a Question?